Thinking about applying

 - Make and keep a copy of your application for your records.

-- Apply in your own time and pace; you can only make one application for redress under the Scheme.
+- Apply in your own time and pace; you can complete the application in multiple sessions if you wish.

 The Application for Redress is made up of the following: